Welcome to the Dornsife School of Public Health at Drexel University!

 Orientation provides you with the opportunity to connect with faculty and professional staff, meet students in your cohort, and learn about the programs and services available to you as a Dornsife student.
 Attendance is mandatory.

-2020-2021 New Student Orientation dates and a complete schedule will be posted in the summer of 2020.
 Continue reading below for more information regarding important steps for transitioning into student life.

 Important information regarding Orientation will be shared to your Drexel email account and posted on the BlackBoard Learn.
 Be sure to check your Drexel email account on a regular basis, as students are required to use Drexel email to conduct official University business.

 Drexel email is serviced through Office 365 and is available to all Drexel students, faculty, and professional staff.
 Access your new Drexel email account and install the Office 365 apps.

 Note: Installing Office 365 apps will replace any current Office installations you have on your computer or device.

 Transition into student life by completing these important steps: